What Education Do I Need to Become a Lawyer?

 |Key Skills||Analytical, good at problem-solving, research, speaking and writing, excellent interpersonal skills|

 Getting Into Law School

 After you get your bachelor's degree, you'll need to take the Law School Admissions Test (LSAT) before you can be admitted to a school approved by the ABA.
 This test is a half-day exam that has five sections of multiple-choice questions.
 The questions measure your abilities in logic, reading and analytics.
 Once the multiple choice questions are completed, you'll complete a writing sample.
-The sample won't be graded, but it will be sent on to any law school you apply to.
+The sample won't be graded, but it will be sent to any law school you apply to.

 - Civil rights